NBA : The NBA is back! Dates and venue of the NBA before the return of the season

 THE ‘DRAFT’ IN OCTOBER

 The end of the season in October delays the entire NBA calendar of events.
 In the same meeting the ‘Draft Lottery’ happens to be on August 25 and the ‘draft’ happens to be on October 15.
-The start of the next preseason will possibly be around November 10 and the start of the next campaign will be December 1.
-The first obvious consequence of all this will be the repercussion on the Tokyo Olympic Games that were postponed until next summer, but that will be seen in due course.
+The start of the next preseason will possibly be around November 10 and the start of the next campaign will be on December 1.
+The first obvious consequence of all this will be the impact on the Tokyo Olympics that were postponed to next summer, but that will be seen in due course.